 f.
-Represent the unit on welfare and WIS committees, where directed to attend, and act as the CO's representative on welfare matters within the unit/station/garrison.
+Represent the unit on welfare and Commander's Monthly Case Conferences, where directed to attend, and act as the CO's representative on welfare matters within the unit/station/garrison.

 g.
 Provide two-way communication and a mechanism for listening to views, feelings and needs of SP and families, such as spouses' forums.
 Provide feedback to the unit CoC, noting the restrictions of the Code of Confidentiality.